nikkehtine/hydrogen/README.md

 - I've learned how compilers work (things such as tokenizer, lexer, outputting to assembly, linking)
 - I've learned how to turn code into tokens, and then translate tokens into different code
 - I've learned how programs operate on low level and communicate with the operating system
+- I've learned more advanced concepts about programming and the Go language, such as buffers, enums, operations on files, accepting cli arguments
+- I hope to learn the differences in the way OSes (Windows, macOS, Linux) communicate with programs
+- I hope to learn more on how certain operations and language features work on a lower level
+- I hope to learn more advanced concepts about programming
+- I want to be able to brag about having written my own compiler :)

 ## Useful resources